 Dutch director, Monique Wagemakers, studied dance pedagogy and music at the Brabants Conservatorium in Tilburg.
-In 2006 she directed an internationally acclaimed production of Madama Butterfly, for the Staatsoper Stuttgart, and working together with dramaturg Prof. Klaus Zehelein, she was nominated for Director of the Year by Opernwelt magazine.
+She directed an internationally acclaimed production of Madama Butterfly (2006), for the Staatsoper Stuttgart, and working together with dramaturg Prof. Klaus Zehelein, she was nominated for Director of the Year by Opernwelt magazine.

 For her many stagings with the Nationale Reisopera, including Peter Grimes, Fidelio, La Traviata, I due Foscari and Un ballo in maschera, she was awarded the Friends' Prize (Vriendenprijs).

-Since then she has created productions in the Netherlands and abroad: including Madama Butterfly for the Staatsoper in Stuttgart (2006), Carmen for the Staatsopera in Hannover (2008), Ariadne auf Naxos (2009), Rigoletto for Teatro Real in Madrid (2009) and Il barbiere di Siviglia (2010) for the National Theater Mannheim.
+She has created productions in the Netherlands and abroad: including Madama Butterfly for the Staatsoper in Stuttgart (2006), Carmen for the Staatsopera in Hannover (2008), Rigoletto for Teatro Real in Madrid (2009) and Ariadne auf Naxos (2009) and Il barbiere di Siviglia (2010) for the National Theater Mannheim.
 She directed Lulu for Theater Augsburg (2011), La Traviata for the Nationale Reisopera Enschede (2012) and Tristan und Isolde for the Staatsoper Nürnberg (2012).

 Further productions range from Der Fliegende Höllander (Edmonton Opera), Carmen (Vancouver Opera), Rigoletto and Don Giovanni (Opera Zuid), Tosca (Utrechts Concert), La voix humaine (Holland Symphonia), to Brand's Machinist Hopkins and Robert Heppener's Een Ziel van Hout (Holland Festival).

-Monique Wagemakers was associate director and choreographer for Strauss's Intermezzo and Arabella at the Glyndebourne Festival Opera with director John Cox.
+Monique Wagemakers was associate director and choreographer for Strauss's Intermezzo and Arabella at the Glyndebourne Festival Opera.
 She also choreographed many productions for the Netherlands Opera including Don Giovanni, La Traviata, Salome, Rigoletto, Rodelinda, La Vie Parisienne and Carmen.

-Recently she staged a programme with the Utrecht String Quartet and mezzo-soprano Virpi Raissänen for the Music and Vocal Art Days (2012).
+She staged a programme with the Utrecht String Quartet and mezzo-soprano Virpi Raissänen for the Music and Vocal Art Days.
 For the same singer she staged a programme around Phaedra with the Helsinki Philharmonic in the Helsinki Music Centre (2012).

-For the Nationale Reisopera, Monique Wagemakers has recently directed the world premiere of Katibu di Shon, the first opera in Papiamentu by Randal Corsen based on a novel by Carel de Haseth, which received its premiere on 1st July 2013 in the Amsterdam Schouwburg.
+For The Nederlandse Reisopera, Monique Wagemakers has directed the world premiere of Katibu di Shon, the first opera in Papiamentu by Randal Corsen based on a novel by Carel de Haseth, which received its premiere on 1st July 2013 in the Amsterdam Schouwburg.